cfblaeb/spot/README.md

 The canvas element will feature a time scrolling view of the data

 # to do list
-* actually log values.
-  * But maybe...just send the data as fast as possible to client (or like very small delay) (move code into main loop and delete polling function)
-  * then every lets say 10 seconds, record a value to file
+* Make things functional and interactive
+  * actually be able to set all values in javascript
+  * then actually be able to modify them live (like y or x axis scale)
+  * something clever with labels outside plotting area
 * Make things pretty
   * different colors for each stream data points
   * black grid
   * and you know...like a little niceness around the layout
-* Make things functional and interactive
-  * actually be able to set all values in javascript
-  * then actually be able to modify them live (like y or x axis scale)
-  * something clever with labels outside plotting area